 can be serious.
 Unless corticosteroids can be shown to have a greater benefit

 for people with CFS over a longer period of time, the side effects associated

 with long-term corticosteroid therapy outweigh the benefits from their use in

 Depression often becomes a part of

 chronic fatigue syndrome and can make your symptoms worse.
 Like any medical

 illness, depression needs to be treated.
-If you have CFS and are depressed,
+If you have CFS and feel depressed,